micro-os-plus/utils-lists-xpack/README.md

 The C++ standard libraries provide extensive support for maintaining lists;
-however, most of them require dynamic memory allocations for the links, which, on embedded systems, may be very problematic, and, when possible, should be avoided.
+however, most of them require dynamic memory allocations for the links, which, on embedded systems, may be problematic; thus, when possible, it should be avoided.

+### Intrusive lists

-One possible alternative to dynamically allocated list nodes is to include the list links in the allocated objects; thus the current implementation of the _intrusive_ lists, which are double linked lists which store pairs of pointers in the linked objects.
+One possible alternative to dynamically allocated list nodes is to include the list links in the allocated objects; hence the current implementation of the _intrusive_ lists, which are double linked lists which store pairs of pointers in the linked objects.
 Objects linked in multiple lists use multiple pointers, one pair for each list.

+### Statically initialised lists

+In order to support objects that auto-register themselves to static registrar objects, which are lists created in the global scope, via the static constructors mechanism, it is necessary to guarantee that the registrar is initialsed before before the clients need to registrer.
+Since the order of static constructors is not defined, the only solution that guarantees this is to initialize the registrar during startup (via BSS init) before the static constructors.

+These statically allocated lists must not change the content of any of their members in the constructors, since this may happen after clients already registered.

+Additional logic checks that the lists are unitialised and initialise them before any action.

 ### Status